 Increased Traumatic Events

-Chronic alcohol and drug abuse increases your risk of becoming a victim of rape or another assault.
+Chronic alcohol and drug abuse increase your risk of becoming a victim of rape or another assault.
 Traumatic events like these can turn into severe mental disorders such as depression, PTSD, eating disorders and more.

 Making poor decisions is quite common when you are under the influence of alcohol or drugs.
 One poor decision may encourage you to make other related poor decisions, such as breaking the law or stealing money from family members.